Werenfried van Straaten: Charitable work

 He first rose to public attention at Christmas, 1947, when he wrote an article entitled "Peace on Earth?
 No Room at the Inn," in which he appealed to all faithful to help the fourteen million German civilians displaced from the east at the end of World War II, six million of whom were Roman Catholics.
 These refugees and expellees resided in very primitive camps, mostly former Nazi concentration camps or Allied POW camps located in the western occupation zones of Germany and - for a minority - in the Netherlands and Belgium, and suffered from malnutrition and lack of medical care.

 The response to the article of Van Straaten was unexpectedly generous, proving charity still existed and hatred was lessening towards the former enemies.
 He earned his nickname, "Bacon Priest" (Spekpater) due to his appeals to Flemish farmers for contributions of food for the German refugees, appeals which met with considerable amounts of meat being donated.
 His next concern was the pastoral care of the six million displaced Catholics, some of which were housed in purely Protestant areas, without their own churches and pastors.
 With the action "A vehicle for God" he converted used buses and trucks into mobile altars.
 In 1953, van Straaten called the International Building Order into being to motivate students to help refugees and displaced persons build their own homes in Germany.

 This initial work led to the formation of Aid to the Church in Need (Kirche in Not), centered in Königstein, Germany, in 1952.
 After 1950, he was active in Catholic relief work worldwide, through church appeals, public speaking, and his newsletter, The Mirror, which he began publishing in 1953.
 After the plight of the expellees in the newly founded Federal Republic of Germany was largely alleviated, his concern became the persecuted church in the now communist-dominated Eastern Europe.
+He was a fierce anti-communist activist.
 After the collapse of the Soviet regime, he tried to bridge the trenches to the Catholic Church, through generous help to the Russian Orthodox Church.

 Werenfried van Straaten succeeded in combining charitable engagement with dedication to the proclamation of the faith.
 For his life's work he was honored many times by the Church and the State.
 He also wrote a number of books, including They Call Me The Bacon Priest (1960).

 In his later years he was active in anti-abortion activism, demonstrating and speaking out against abortion in Western Europe and the United States.

 He died on 31 January 2003 at Bad Soden in Germany at the age of 90 years.
 He is buried in the cemetery of Königstein im Taunus.